 Thank you Christin!
 Keep up the good work!

-6. Dianne Hopkins
+8. Dianne Hopkins says:

 I have lived in the South my whole life and we do use canned beans esp now times.
 Thanks for the recipe.
 Will def try this this NY as my sons fav is blackeyes and heat.
 I will post back with positive I am sure.